You are hereCurriculum Vitae

 Space Advocacy

--Invited to travel to Capitol Hill on three occasions (May '08,'09,'10) to discuss student perspectives and space policy to congressional leaders. - Member of the Colorado Space Business Roundtable, student representative to the board of directors (non-voting).
+2. Member of the Citizens for Space Exploration activist group.
+Invited to Capitol Hill on three occasions (May '08,'09,'10) to discuss student perspectives and educate space policy issues to congressional leaders.

 Technical Projects

--Met with team weekly during the proposal stage, established mission goals and management structure.
-Reviewed engineering design and procedures - Advisor, Student Microgravity Team '07-'08
+2. Microgravity Wilberforce Pendulum, A study of coupled mode systems in a microgravity environment, Adviser '08-'09, Met with team weekly during the proposal stage, established mission goals and management structure; reviewed engineering design and procedures.

 Collegiate Activities

-- Chair of the CU Aerospace Graduate Student Organization Sep '10-Present
+1. Chair of the CU Aerospace Graduate Student Organization (elected) '10-'11

 High School Activities